Reasons to consider investing your pension in property

-If you subsequently decide to sell the investment property, you will not have to pay capital gains tax (CGT) on the transaction.
+If you subsequently decide to sell the investment property, the pension fund will not have to pay capital gains tax (CGT) on the transaction.
 As CGT currently stands at 33%, this is potentially a significant saving.

-A sometimes overlooked benefit of investing in property through a pension is that you are using funds that have not been subject to income tax – this gives you greater bang for your buck when deciding what type of property you wish to invest in.
+A sometimes-overlooked benefit of investing in property through a pension fund is that you are using funds that have not been subject to income tax – this gives you greater bang for your buck when deciding what type of property, you wish to invest in.

 Potential pitfalls: why you must consider carefully

 Before committing, you will also need to consider your overall investment strategy.
 After investing in the property, will your portfolio be adequately diversified?
-Is there a risk you will be over-concentrated on property?
+Is there a risk your pension fund will be over-concentrated in property?
 Will your investment leave you with sufficient liquidity to maintain your lifestyle?
 These are vitally important considerations to be talked through with a qualified adviser.

 How to invest in property through your pension

-As you would expect, there are strict Revenue rules around investing in property through a pension.
-In the first instance, you cannot invest in a property that you yourself own or one that is owned by anyone ‘connected’ to you (e.g. an employer or relative).
-Similarly, you cannot then sell the property to a connected person (including yourself).
+As you would expect, there are strict Revenue rules around investing in property through a pension fund.
+In the first instance, your pension fund cannot invest in a property that you own yourself or one that is owned by anyone ‘connected’ to you (e.g. an employer or relative).
+Similarly, your pension fund cannot then sell the property to a connected person (including yourself).

-Property development for the purposes of a quick sale is prohibited, while the property must be commercial or residential and located in Ireland or the UK (your financial adviser will run through these options with you).
+Property development for the purposes of a quick sale is prohibited, while the property must be commercial or residential (your financial adviser will run through these options with you).